 - Being mindful of where you’re kicking, standing or touching can help keep our coral from breaking.
 Coral are living animals and are extremely fragile.

 - Disposing of trash and recycling in their proper receptacles can help keep trash out of oceans and off of coral reefs.
 This should be a common practice no matter if you are on the coast or in a landlocked area; it all could end up as marine debris!

 - Your choices matter!
 Support responsible ecotourism and environmental organizations who work to protect marine ecosystems.
-If you’d like to experience one of our educational PacWhale Eco-Adventures and snorkel with the conservation experts, visit our website and join us on your next visit to Maui!
+Join us on your next visit to Maui to experience one of our educational PacWhale Eco-Adventures and snorkel with the conservation experts!

 - Volunteer with our partner organization Coral Reef Alliance through our Volunteers on Vacation program.
 You will help revegetate stream banks with native plants, create sand bag corridors, and take part in other fun stream restoration activities in the West Maui Mountains.
 Revegetating eroding landscapes with plants can stabilize soil and prevent pollutants from reaching the ocean.

 Mahalo for helping us protect Maui’s coral reefs!